hainingpan/HartreeFock_GPT/Prompt_template.md

 For a Hamiltonian $H$, where $H=\begin{pmatrix} H_{a,a} & H_{a,b} \\ H_{b,a} & H_{b,b} \end{pmatrix}$ and the order of basis is (a), (b), we can construct the creation operators $\psi_a^\dagger$  and $\psi_b^\dagger$, and the annihilation operator $\psi_a$  and $\psi_b$.
 The corresponding second quantized form is $\hat{H}=\vec{\psi}^\dagger H \vec{\psi}$, where $\vec{\psi}=\begin{pmatrix} \psi_a \\ \psi_b \end{pmatrix}$ and $\vec{\psi}^\dagger=\begin{pmatrix} \psi_a^\dagger & \psi_b^\dagger \end{pmatrix}$.

-## Convert from single-particle to second-quantized form, return in the matrix
+## Convert from single-particle to second-quantized form, return in matrix
 **Prompt:**
 Now you will be instructed to construct the second quantized form of the total noninteracting Hamiltonian in the {real|momentum} space.
 The noninteracting Hamiltonian in the {real|momentum} space {symbol} is the sum of Kinetic Hamiltonian {symbol} and Potential Hamiltonian {symbol}.